redboxphotos/photogallery/README.md

 ## License

 This gallery is licensed under the **Attribution-ShareAlike 4.0 International** license.
-You can view the full license [here](https://redbox.wiki/en/LICENSE).
+You can view the full license here: [https://redbox.wiki/en/LICENSE](https://redbox.wiki/en/LICENSE).